Section: New Results

 Participants : Céline Casenave, Jérôme Harmand, Alain Rapaport, Alejandro Rojas-Palma.

 In geosciences, models of fractured porous media are often described as a mobile zone driven by advection, and one or several immobile zones directly or indirectly connected to the mobile zone by diffusion terms.
 We believe that these models are also relevant to describe flows in soil or in porous media such as biofilms.
 They are very close from the spatial representations used in Section 6.2.6 .
 We have shown, using a transfer function approach, that two schemes often used in the literature: the MINC (Multiple INteractive Continua) where diffusive compartments are connected in series, and the MRMT (Multiple Rate Mass Transfer) where diffusive compartments are connected in star around the mobile zone, are equivalent input-output representations [56] , and providing formulas (up to three compartments) to pass from one representation to another.
 This result means that one can simply choose the most convenient approach when dealing with control or optimization without any loss of generality.
-We are currently working on the general case of n compartments with n larger than three, and looking for equivalent classes of configurations that could be half way between MINC and MRMT and fit better the spatial representations of real world.
+We are currently working on the general case of compartments with larger than three, and looking for equivalent classes of configurations that could be half way between MINC and MRMT and fit better the spatial representations of real world.

 This work is performed with the UMR GéoSciences Rennes (J.R. de Dreuzy), and has led to the internship of a Chilean MsC student (A. Rojas-Palma).